arduinovc/hackintosh-p558/README.md

 ### Working

 ### Not-Working
-Never boot at the moment due to AHCI error.
-Fixed !
+Never boot at the moment due to ACPI error.
+Fixed on march !
 But no iGPU support with UHD630.
 Need framebuffer BusID patch.

 ## Screenshots
-Need update
+Need update.

 ## Credit
 Based on my previous P420 https://github.com/arduinovc/hackintosh-p420